LearnTeachCode/mob-coding/README.md

 - What's the simplest way to pass a variable from my server to my clients?
 Do I have to stop using that nifty Express static file server function?
 Do I need to use a templating system?
 Is it stupid to use AJAX to request it from the server?
 (For now, I'm just using an AJAX request.)

 - What's the simplest way to make a POST request from my NodeJS server? (**Answered:** Just use http.request method, woohoo!)

+**Next steps:** (based on user test feedback)

+- Make the code editor take up as much screen real estate as possible!

+- Add some way to choose a programming challenge and load in its instructions!

+- Display programming challenge instructions separately from the code, so players can read it more easily while others are typing.

+- Add some sort of notification system to alert players when it's their turn.

+- Fix bug where turn changes before the timer is up!

+- Find out why my app crashed or why it kicked out all the clients after a while.
+Try deploying via Cloud9 instead, see if that makes any difference, and check the logs.